daewin/Itty-Bitty-Chat/README.md

 ### Compilation Notes
 - Import the project into Android Studio as usual, but you'll need to set-up your machine's hash-keys for Firebase interaction.
 Android Studio automatically generates this for us in the Firebase Assistant (Tools -> Firebase -> Authentication -> Connect your app to Firebase)
+- If there are any authentication issues, check out the Firebase UI readme: https://github.com/firebase/FirebaseUI-Android/blob/master/auth/README.md